formal-land/formal.land/docs/tools/coq-of-rust/links.md

     unit.
 ```

-We do not talk about the `Host` trait in the example above as the variable `_host` is not used.
+We do not reference the `Host` trait in the example above as the variable `_host` is not used.